STILL WORKING FOR YOU

 Yes, we have continued to deliver orders throughout the COVID-19 pandemic, taking precautions recommended by the Centers for Disease Control to ensure the safety of our drivers and their customers.
 Specifically:

-- Our drivers are required to wear masks when dealing with customers.
+- Unvaccinated drivers are required to wear masks when dealing with customers.

 - All vehicles are equipped with sanitizer.

 - Whenever possible, our drivers are practicing social distancing.